rtortori/ld-dockerprimer/README.md

 </pre>
 </details>

+#### Next Learn and Do
+Click [here](https://github.com/rtortori/ld-docker102) to go to the second Learn and Do of the series.

+Topics covered:

+1. Containerize your own application and run it everywhere
+2. Analysis of container image structure

 #### Resources
 For further info, have a look at [Cisco DevNet Docker Sandboxes](https://developer.cisco.com/search/docker/), you will find plenty of Learning Labs.